smuth4/collectd-nfsstat-freebsd/README.md

 ## Notes

-Regarding the datatype, having ``derive`` as the datatype is ugly if it gets exported somewhere else, but I use Graphite rules to strip it out.
+Regarding the datatype, having `gauge` as the datatype is ugly if it gets exported somewhere else, but I use Graphite rules to strip it out.
 To change it natively in collectd, edit your types.db to have a custom entry, and change the `CLIENT_DATATYPE` and `SERVER_DATATYPE` to use that entry.